18 Affordable Self Build Homes & Kit Houses Built for Under £200,000

 With the ledge positioning of the site, Proprietor, Bernard Planterose, advised that the site should be excavated before detailed plans were drawn up.
 This is an unusual course of action but was a requirement for understanding the exact nature of the plot’s underlying rock.

+It was revealed that the rock under the hillside suddenly dips away to reveal a series of cliffs underneath, with a slope of around 60°.
 This challenge was overcome through constructing a ledge with terraces, and a structural engineer was brought in to collaborate on the design of the supporting steelwork so the house could sit safely.

 Photo: John Paul

 The result is a modest and contemporary home with a self-contained frame, which Bernard has said “helped enormously with the efficiency of construction and material use”.
+Utility efficient too, the one woodburning stove is responsible for the home’s heating and fitted solar thermal panels on the roof provide the family with hot water.

 SEE THE HOME

-6. Straw Bale Eco Home: £199,000
+6. Straw Bale Eco Home Built on a Budget: £199,000

-Determined to use renewable materials wherever possible, Kim Siu opted for a timber frame structure, straw bale insulation and locally grown larch cladding.
+Determined to use renewable materials wherever possible, Kim Siu opted for a timber frame structure, straw bale insulation and locally grown larch timber cladding.
 Not only was this a sustainable approach but it also helped make the new home blend into its surroundings.

 Photo: Nigel Rigden